 - The risk of dying from heart disease because of smoking can be tripled for a middle-aged person.

-However, if you put down the smokes for good by the time you’re 40 years old, you can decrease the risk of dying from diseases related to smoking by nearly 90%.
+However, if you put down the cigarettes for good by the time you’re 40 years old, you can decrease the risk of dying from diseases related to smoking by nearly 90%.

-How to get affordable life insurance if you’re a smoker
+How do I get affordable life insurance if I’m a smoker?

 - Kick the habit.
 The first and most logical step to reduce your premium — and improve your health — is to quit smoking as soon as possible.
 If you’ve quit for 12 months or more, life insurance providers will view you as a nonsmoker and you should be able to find cost-effective coverage.

 - Reassess your policy.
-Perhaps you bought life insurance while you were still a smoker, if you’ve quit, you should reach out to your provider and renegotiate.
-If they aren’t willing to lower your premiums, there’ll likely be another insurance provider that can offer you a more competitive price for coverage.
+If you bought life insurance when you were a smoker, reach out to your insurer to see if they’ll review your policy now that you’ve quit.
+If they aren’t willing to reduce your premiums, another insurer may be able to offer you a more competitive price for coverage.